MarcGamesons/minecraft-thegamesons-datapack/README.md

 # [The Gamesons](https://youtube.com/c/TheGamesons) Datapack

+For more information on how to install a Datapack click [here](https://minecraft.gamepedia.com/Tutorials/Installing_a_data_pack).

-All recipes can be found in the [wiki](https://github.com/MarcGamesons/minecraft-thegamesons-datapack/wiki/Recipes).
+All recipes can be found in the [wiki](https://github.com/MarcGamesons/minecraft-thegamesons-datapack/wiki).

 ---